openstack/python-openstackclient/doc/source/cli/command-objects/flavor.rst

     Remove all properties from this flavor (specify both --no-property and --property to remove the current properties before setting new properties.)

+.. option:: --description <description>

+    Set description to this flavor

 .. describe:: <flavor>